Updated May 3, 2023

 A Build Lifecycle is a well-defined sequence of phases that outline the order in which the goals will be executed.
 Here phase represents a stage in the life cycle.

 The three build lifecycles are:

-•Clean: cleans up artifacts created by previous builds.
+- Clean: Cleans up artifacts created by previous builds.

-•Default (or build): this can be accustomed to build the appliance.
+- Default (or build): This can be accustomed to build the appliance.

-•Site: generates site documentation for the project.
+- Site: Generates site documentation for the project.

-5. What Is Maven Artifact?
+Q5.
+What is Maven Artifact?

+An artifact is a file, internally a JAR file, that gets deployed to a Maven repository.
+A Maven build produces one or more artifacts, such as “sources” JAR and a compiled JAR.
 Each artifact encompasses a group ID (usually a reversed domain name, like com.example.foo), an artifact ID (just a name), and a version string.
-The 3 along unambiguously determine the artifact.
+The three unambiguously determine the artifact.
 A project’s dependencies are specified as artifacts.